22 Photos of the Aurora in Iceland

 - Research The Best Times to See the Northern Lights in Iceland

-These celestial phenomena make up the top of the bucket list for a countless amount of people from all over the world, wishing to behold their incredible beauty.
+These celestial phenomena make up the top of the bucket list for countless amount of people from all over the world, wishing to behold their incredible beauty.
 When the earth is covered with a blanket of white snow, the green of the lights strikes out with an otherworldly appeal.

 The Northern Lights Above the Coast in Iceland

 The lights are always there, but you can only see them when the sky is dark.
-Because of Iceland's midnight sun during the summer, the time for Northern Lights is usually restricted to the winter months of September until April.
+Because of Iceland's midnight sun during the summer, the time for northern lights is usually restricted to the winter months of September until April.

-- Read more about hunting down the auroras in this article about the Northern Lights in Iceland
+- Read more about hunting down the auroras in this article about the northern lights in Iceland

 The Northern Lights at Thingvellir National Park